Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 The table below shows the materials and tools you'll need to build this system.
 The instructions start from the bottom up: How to prepare the bucket first, then the post with pot holders, then the water distribution tray on top.

 Start by gathering all your construction materials and tools together.
 Look to see what you have first, then what you can borrow, then buy the rest.
-The plant supplies can wait till later, if you like.
+The plant supplies can wait until later, if you want.

 4 ft. of 3" PVC pipe